shah21/PasswordStore/README.md

 JWT_REFRESH_KEY=
 CRYPTO_KEY=
 ```
 * For working with client projects .
-You have to change base url if you need to
+You have to change base url, if you need to <b>
-Go to src/axios/config replace your server address with host
+Go to src/axios/config replace your server address with host </b>
 ```
 const BASE_URL = <host>;
 ```